Your browser does not support JavaScript.

 What is ADR and how do I access it?

 The ADR program is a method of problem resolution that involves getting the two disputing parties (family and school) to talk through a conflict to reach a mutually agreeable solution.
 A parent or district can access any of the ADR components by calling the assigned SELPA Program Specialist.
 The program components include: phone consultation and conflict assessment by the Program Specialist, IEP attendance as a neutral third party, IEP facilitation and informal mediation.
 All information remains confidential unless permission is given to share it.
-See the Program Specialist Assignments document for more information.
+Click here for the ADR Manual.
+Click here for the ADR Brochure.

 Where do I get my student's records?